Dear Rock Angel

 for more info

-I find a certain level of fake-ness and insincerity in Christmas Day and the Christmas lunch.
-It’s an overpriced, stressful meal and occasion, whether you stay home or go out.
-In the past, I would be obliged to spend time with people who frankly made me anxious, questioned my existence and drained my energy.
+I find a certain level of fake-ness and insincerity about Christmas Day and its lunch.
+Whether you stay home or go out it’s an overpriced, stressful meal and occasion.
+In the past, I would be obliged to spend it with people who frankly made me anxious, questioned my existence and drained my energy.
 I’d be doing things I didn’t want to do and getting exceptionally stressed.
-I would feel to be inappropriate unless I observed the ‘normal’, maintained it and put every man and his goat first before me.
+I would feel inappropriate unless I observed the ‘normal’ and put every man and his goat before me.

 I think we can conclude I’m not a fan of the day or the lunch paraphernalia.
-This year I decided to look sideways, at doing it differently and what I generally wanted, which would upset certain people.
-People, I am not supposed to upset according to the politically correct rules.
+This year, I have decided to look sideways and do it differently.
+Spend it how I want to which will involve upsetting certain people.
+People, I am not supposed to upset according to politically correct rules.
 Here’s the thing though, there are no rules.
 We make our own.

-So, me and the boys are veering off the beaten path a little this year and doing it our way, in the same way we live the rest of our lives.
+So, the boys and I are veering off the beaten path a little this year and doing it our way, in the same way we live the rest of our lives.
 We’re not quite sure how it will pan out… it might be a Christmas picnic by the river weather-dependent, or coffee with a Yorkshire pud and pals or sightseeing for the day with a packed lunch.
 In any event, we are looking forward to it.
-Who cares how you do Christmas Day, just do you.
-Being genuine, loving and powerful IS people, what Christmas is about to me not playing pretend and being fake.
+Who cares how you do Christmas Day?
+Just do you.
+Being genuine, loving and powerful IS what Christmas is about not playing pretend and being fake.

 Annaliese